Olayimka/Stock-market-forecasting/README.md

 LSTM was chosen due to its effectiveness in handling time-dependent data and avoiding vanishing gradient problems.

+ Model Prediction

+The graph below compares actual vs predicted stock prices:

+[Stock Prediction](prediction.png) check the image named prediction for the visualization graph plotting of the model.

 4. Training

 * Loss Function: Mean Squared Error (MSE)